How Much Does a TIG Welder Cost in 2026?

 Telegram

-TIG (GTAW) is prized for precise, clean welds—but that precision shows up in the price.
-Below you’ll find machine price bands, typical hourly rates for TIG services, per-inch estimates by metal, brand comparisons, and the must-have consumables and accessories.
+TIG welding, or GTAW, gives you precise and clean welds.
+That precision comes at a price.
+Below, you’ll find machine price bands, typical hourly rates for TIG services, per-inch estimates by metal, brand comparisons, and the must-have consumables and accessories.

 Key takeaways

-• Machine prices span sub-$1k hobby units to heavy-industrial AC/DC systems.
+• Machine prices range from hobby units under $1,000 to heavy-industrial AC/DC systems.

-• Per-inch pricing varies by metal; stainless typically costs more than mild steel.
+• Per-inch pricing changes by metal.
+Stainless usually costs more than mild steel.

 What Is a TIG Welder?

-A TIG welder (Gas Tungsten Arc Welding, GTAW) uses a non-consumable tungsten electrode to create an arc that melts the base metal; shielding gas protects the weld pool.
-Adjustable amperage plus pre-flow and post-flow help you dial clean, precise results on stainless, titanium, and thin stock.
+A TIG welder, or Gas Tungsten Arc Welding (GTAW), uses a non-consumable tungsten electrode.
+It creates an arc that melts the base metal.
+Shielding gas protects the weld pool.
+You can adjust amperage.
+Pre-flow and post-flow settings help you get clean, precise results on stainless, titanium, and thin stock.

 For a formal definition and standards context, see the American Welding Society’s overview of GTAW (opens in a new tab).
 AWS: Gas Tungsten Arc Welding (GTAW)